kailash-manasarovar/statement/docs/timeline/2025/may.md

 ## Meeting Chris & Desa before I fly to Israel

 - I meet old friends Chris Ludwick and Desa.
+- Desa jokingly tell us she thinks Chris is a psychopath; she always does that.
+He never says anything.
+- I'm not sure I like the way Desa speaks to Chris.
 - I'm flying to Israel the following morning to assist Steve on a TT module 2 in Jerusalem.
 - Desa repeatedly says to me, "you saved my life" regarding a weekend up North in 2019.
 - I ask her why.